 If you have questions about applying to Johnson through The Consortium, please email firstname.lastname@example.org

-Consortium Super Day: Saturday, February 8, 2020: Our Consortium Super Day is an immersive experience designed to further introduce you to our Cornell MBA program and community.
-In addition to completing your on-campus interview, you will have the opportunity to engage with our Consortium students and MBA Programs team.
+Consortium Super Day – February 10, 2023: Our Consortium Super Day is an immersive experience designed to further introduce you to our Cornell MBA program and community.
+In addition to completing your interview, you will have the opportunity to engage with our Consortium students and MBA Programs team.
 We want you to understand and experience first-hand what it means to be a student at Cornell.

 Invitations to attend our Consortium Super Day are issued by invitation only and will be released on a rolling basis.
 Space is limited.